Capture controls

 Seeing paused state

-Excluding applications
+Excluding applications and domains

 Settings changes and relaunch